aggrhm/cloudpad/docs/guides/getting_started.md

 Now you are ready to:

+1. Add and provision your hosts
-1. Build your configuration file (see Configuration documentation)
+2. Write your configuration file
-2. Provision your hosts (see Usage documentation)
-3. Build and deploy your images and containers (see Usage documentation)
+3. Build your images
+4. Deploy your containers